Closing a Bank Account Overseas [Foreign Bank Account]

 How to Close an Account From Abroad?

 The process to close an account from overseas depends on the financial institution.
 Each institution has different policies for closing an account.
-Some banks make the process for closing an account complicated and expensive.
+Some banks make the process of closing an account complicated and expensive.
 At other banks, it’s quick and easy.
 You can do it online or by phone in seconds.
 It just depends on the financial institution you choose and how bad their closure policy is.

 Below are some things that a bank might require to close your bank account:

-• Physically go to the branch in-person to terminate the account
+• Physically go to the branch in person to terminate the account

 • Pay a closure fee to close the account